SynthstromAudible/DelugeFirmware/docs/community_features.md

         - Updated `AUTOMATION VIEW` to provide access to Settings menu (hold shift + press select encoder)
         - Updated `AUTOMATION VIEW` to provide access to the Sound menu (press select encoder)
-        - Updated automatable parameter editing menu's (accessed via Sound menu or Shift + parameter shortcut) to provide the ability to enter the `AUTOMATION VIEW EDITOR` directly from the parameter menu.
-While in the menu press Clip (if you are in a clip) or Song (if you are in arranger) to exit out of the menu and enter the `AUTOMATION VIEW EDITOR`.
+        - Updated automatable parameter editing menu's (accessed via Sound menu or Shift + parameter shortcut) to provide the ability to access the `AUTOMATION VIEW EDITOR` directly from the parameter menu.
+While in the menu press Clip (if you are in a clip) or Song (if you are in arranger) to open the `AUTOMATION VIEW EDITOR` while you are still in the menu.
+You will be able to interact with the grid to edit automation for the current parameter / patch cable selected in the menu.
     - ([#1374]) Added `AUTOMATION VIEW` for `PATCH CABLES / MODULATION DEPTH`.
-Simply enter the modulation menu that displays `SOURCE -> DESTINATION` and then press `CLIP` to enter Automation View for that specific Patch Cable / Modulation Depth.
+Simply enter the modulation menu that displays `SOURCE -> DESTINATION` and then press `CLIP` to access the `AUTOMATION VIEW EDITOR` for that specific Patch Cable / Modulation Depth.
+    - ([#1456]) Added an in-between-layer in the Deluge menu system to be able to access and interact with the `AUTOMATION VIEW EDITOR` while you are still in the menu from the regular `ARRANGER / CLIP VIEW`.
+When you exit the menu you will be returned to the View you were in prior to entering the menu.
+Press Clip (if you are in a clip) or Song (if you are in arranger) to temporarily open the `AUTOMATION VIEW EDITOR` while you are still in the menu.
     - ([#1480]) As a follow-up to [#1374] which enabled enabled patch cables to be edited in Automation View, the Automation Editor has now been modified to display param values according to whether the Param is bipolar or not.
 If it's a bipolar param, the grid will light up as follows:
       - Middle value = no pads lit up
       - Positive value = top 4 pads lit up according to position in middle to maximum value rnage